razielgdn/cppNotes/notes/05-dynamicMemoryAllocation.md

 # Memory management
 - C/C++ programs are provided with different types of memory areas
-  - stack: allocated autmatically for local variables.
+  - stack: allocated automatically for local variables.
   - data section: allocated for global and static data.
   - heap: allocated at runtime.